ScienceFIT is REQUIRED for all incoming College of Science freshmen

 - #2 Pencils

-- Laptop computer and accessories (see below)
+- Laptop computer or tablet and accessories (see below)

 - Headphones or earbuds for your laptop